Minibooga/Tech-with-Minibooga/README.md

 Hi, this is my site.
-Don't know what to do with it yet, but i'm planning something like a blog.
+This README is useless, so just go to the link, or whatever else you were doing.
 [Homepage](https://minibooga.github.io/Tech-with-Minibooga/docs/intro.html)